EasyCruiseOne

-The EasyCruiseOne (styled as easyCruiseOne) was a cruise ship last owned by a private owner and last operated by EasyCruise.
+The EasyCruise One (styled as easyCruise One, also Easycruiseone) was a cruise ship last owned by a private owner and last operated by EasyCruise.

+History

 It was originally built for Renaissance Cruises as the Renaissance II in 1990.
 In 1998 it was renamed as the gambling ship Neptune II for operations in Singapore.
 When EasyCruise was formed, Stelios Haji-Ioannou purchased the ship, gave it an extensive refit, and launched it as EasyCruise One in 2005.
 EasyCruise One was retired from the fleet in October 2008.

 The ship was sold soon after and was renamed Cruise One.
 The ship was planned to be converted into a luxury mega yacht.
 However, the Great Recession halted its conversion.
 The ship was laid up in Port Rashid in Dubai and later stored at a dry berth at the nearby Dubai Maritime City and was put up for sale.
 The asking cost and the cost to renovate the ship were too great and saw no buyers.
 The ship never saw any service again.
-In July of 2022, the ship was sold for scrap and was broken up on-site soon after.
+In July 2022, the ship was sold for scrap and was broken up on-site together with the former HMAS Cook laid-up next to it soon after.